Old Glasgow Pubs.co.uk

 Interior view of the double six

 Interior view of the Double Six.
 A few mates with Gordon Muir in the middle.
-Note in the background, drummer, John Dennison, of the popular group 'Frankie and Johnny'.
+Note in the background, drummer, John Denison, of the popular group 'Frankie and Johnny'.

 Thanks Alicex for the image.